taskul/taskul/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on developing a video game in Unreal Engine.
-This will be a first person horror game.
+This will be a first-person horror game.
-- 🌱 I’m currently learning web development with Express, Node.js and React
+- 🌱 I’m currently learning web development with Express, Node.js, and React
-- ⚡ Fun fact: I've been doing bodybuilding for 20 years and have done some competitions.
+- ⚡ Fun fact: I have two cats

 <!--
 **tastasterone/tastasterone** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.